kartben/fog05/README.md

 There is also available a logger to see the evolution of the distributed store and all information coming from nodes.

     f05log <store root>

+### fog05 WebSocket Store server

+The store server providing websocket api can be started by:

+    $ f05ws

+### fog05 Web Client

+The web client can be operated interactively by starting it as:

+    $ f05wc

+Otherwise you can submit commamnds using a file as in:

+    $ cat ./examples/scripts/cmd.fosw | f05wc
+    $ printf get 1 fos://root/home/cn0 | python3 f05wc